tail-devourer/alphard/README.md

       **Note 1:** No installer is available for redis, so please follow the steps as given below.

       **Note 2:** Alternatively, you can use WSL2 to install redis, though that's not covered here.
+If you go this route, you'll to enable WSL and I advise that you install Ubuntu though most articles will cover exactly that.
+From there, you'll have to follow certain instructions that are included in this guide but for Ubuntu instead of Windows.

       1. Download the zip file